 Centering Prayer Intensive

-Led By: Leslee Ann Terpay and Br.
+Led By: Leslee Ann Terpay, Rev. Robert Bacon, and Br.
 Bernard Delcourt

-The Eight-Day Centering Prayer Intensive Retreat offered from Sunday, May 19 to Sunday, May 26, 2019, provides an opportunity to deepen the practice of Centering Prayer in an atmosphere of silence and community support.
-There are six 30-minute Centering Prayer periods daily.
-The prayer is supported with viewing and faith sharing on Fr.
-Thomas Keating’s Human Condition teachings from his updated Spiritual Journey series.
+The Eight-Day Centering Prayer Intensive Retreat Tuesday, May 17 to Tuesday, May 24, 2022, provides an opportunity to deepen the practice of Centering Prayer in an atmosphere of silence and community support.
+This retreat follows the Contemplative Outreach guidelines for an Intensive Retreat including six 30-minute Centering Prayer periods daily.
+Following Fr.
+Thomas Keating’s guidelines the prayer is supported with viewing and faith sharing on his Human Condition teachings from his updated Spiritual Journey series.
 Retreat leaders are available for soul-friending.
-During the retreat, one will experience integrating contemplation and action through silence, solitude, community and the rhythm of this Episcopal Benedictine monastic community’s worship and prayer life.
-An established practice of Centering Prayer for at least 6-month is recommended.
-Anyone who has participated in a Contemplative Outreach Intensive in the past can attend and make this a Post Intensive by not viewing the videos.
+During the retreat, one will experience integrating contemplation and action through silence, solitude, community and the rhythm of this Episcopal Benedictine monastic community’s worship and prayer life including daily Holy Eucharist.
+An established practice of Centering Prayer for at least 6-months is highly recommended.
+Anyone who has participated in a Contemplative Outreach Intensive in the past may attend and make this a Post-Intensive by not viewing the videos and adding additional Centering Prayer periods.

 Check-in is from 2:00 to 5:00 p.m.
-Sunday.
+Tuesday.
 Vespers begins at 5:00.
 Dinner then follows.
-The retreat concludes with breakfast on Sunday.
+The retreat concludes with lunch on Tuesday.
 (Daily Holy Eucharist is available at 9:00 a.m.).
-Cost for the retreat is $750 (including a $100 deposit).
+Cost for the retreat is $850 .
 The retreat fee includes a single room and all meals.
 Shared single occupancy bathrooms in the hallways.

 Leslee Anne Terpay is a retired entrepreneur and now spends her days sharing Fr.
 Thomas Keating’s teachings on the contemplative dimension of the gospel, the Christian Contemplative Journey, Centering Prayer, Lectio Divina.
 She is a Contemplative Outreach commissioned presenter.
 She is part of the service teams who define Lectio Divina workshop teachings and retreat experiences.
 Leslee is a spiritual director in Lone Tree, Colorado and a graduate of The Centering for Action and Contemplation Living School.